orchidsoftware/orchid.software/source/en/docs/field.md

 ### File size limit

-To limit the size of the downloaded file, you must set the maximum value in `MB`
+To limit the size of the downloaded file, you must set the maximum value in `MB`.

 ```php
 Cropper::make('picture')